joeylevy/gallery-by-supsystic/readme.txt

  - the ability to specify the font size of the text. (in pixels, percent, ems)
  - the ability to choose the text alignment of caption - left, center, right, auto.

 2.2.
-Icons (PRO feature) - show amazing icons on the images with different options.
-There are several types of icons, it all depends on what exactly is attached to the picture - link, video or anything.
+Icons - show amazing icons on the images with different options.
+There are several types of icons, it all depends on what exactly is attached to the picture - link, video on the gallery images

- - select the effect for animation of icons - you need to click ”Animation” button and choose the effect photo gallery
+ - select the effect for animation of gallery icons - you need to click ”Animation” button and choose the effect photo gallery
- - select the icons color
+ - select the gallery icons color
  - select the icons hover color - colour of the icon when mouse is over
  - choose the image gallery background colour for icons
  - choose the photo gallery background hover colour for icons